fish-shell/fish-shell/CONTRIBUTING.md

 ### Installing the Linting Tools

-To install the lint checkers on Mac OS X using HomeBrew:
+To install the lint checkers on Mac OS X using Homebrew:

 ```
 brew tap oclint/formulae